mgpc-lab/cpuminer-opt-magpiecoin-yespower/README.md

 Donations
 ---------

-cpuminer-opt-sugarchain has no fees of any kind but donations are accepted.
+cpuminer-opt-magpiecoin has no fees of any kind but donations are accepted.

  BTC: 3Gcbpn4QU4iGibZox378VdEJvjx7Z7J7Tr (cryptozeny)
  MagpieCoin: MqqXP37SXsGxDk4AajwpyWf9itLierSV9P  (MagpieCoin)